Ernest Morrell

-Ernest Morrell (born April 27, 1971) is an American university professor, of both English and Africana Studies.
-In 2024, he is currently the Coyle Professor in Literacy Education at Notre Dame, the Director of the Notre Dame Center for Literacy Education and the Associate Dean for the Humanities and Equity in the College of Arts and Letters.
+Ernest Morrell (April 27, 1971 – February 4, 2026) was an American academic of both English and Africana Studies.
+In 2024, he was the Coyle Professor in Literacy Education at Notre Dame, the Director of the Notre Dame Center for Literacy Education and the Associate Dean for the Humanities and Equity in the College of Arts and Letters.

-He is also the founder and president of Desert Highway Music which produced blues and folk music with the intention of keeping American art forms alive.
+Morrell was also the founder and president of Desert Highway Music which produced blues and folk music with the intention of keeping American art forms alive.

 Education

-Morrell earned a Bachelor of Arts degree in English at the University of California, Santa Barbara in 1993, his California teaching credential in Secondary English (1994), Master of Arts degree in education (1997), and Ph.D. in Language, Literacy and Culture (2001) from the University of California, Berkeley.
+Morrell earned a Bachelor of Arts degree in English at the University of California, Santa Barbara in 1993.
+He then earned his California teaching credential in Secondary English in 1994, a Master of Arts degree in education in 1997, and Ph.D. in language, Literacy and Culture in 2001, all from the University of California, Berkeley.

 Professional career

 Morrell began his teaching career as an English teacher at Oakland High School in Oakland, California in 1994.
 While continuing to teach at Oakland High School, Morrell served as an instructor at the University of California Berkeley and supervised student teachers for the University of San Francisco.

 Beginning 1999, he served as a research associate at Center X and an adjunct faculty member in the Graduate School of Education at the University of California, Los Angeles.
 Morrell was then an assistant professor in the Department of Teacher Education and an affiliated faculty member of the African-American and African Studies and Writing, Rhetoric and American Cultures departments at Michigan State University from 2001 to 2005.
 From 2002 to 2004, Morrell continued as a visiting assistant professor at UCLA.
 In 2005, Morrell became a tenure-track assistant professor.
 In 2007, Morrell earned tenure and became an associate professor at UCLA.

-He later became the Macy Professor of English Education and Director of the Institute for Urban and Minority Education (IUME) at Teachers College, Columbia University.
+In 2011, Morrell became the Macy Professor of English Education and Director of the Institute for Urban and Minority Education (IUME) at Teachers College, Columbia University, succeeding Edmund Gordon in that role.
+During this time, from 2013 to 2014, Morrell served as president of the National Council of Teachers of English.

-He then transitioned to Notre Dame, where he became the Associate Dean for the Humanities and Equity in the College of Arts and Letters.
-He is concurrently the Coyle Professor in Literacy Education, teaches English and Africana Studies, and is director of the Notre Dame Center for Literacy Education.
+Morrell then transitioned to the University of Notre Dame in 2017, where he became the Associate Dean for the Humanities and Equity in the College of Arts and Letters.
+He was concurrently the Coyle Professor in Literacy Education, taught English and Africana Studies, and was director of the Notre Dame Center for Literacy Education.